pyrddlgym-project/pyRDDLGym/docs/advanced.rst

 Another problem of planning in stochastic domains is that the state transition function :math:`s_{t + 1} = f(s_t, a_t)` is no longer deterministic, and so the gradients are no longer well-defined in this formulation. pyRDDLGym works around this problem by using the reparameterization trick.
-To illustrate this in action, if :math:`s_{t+1} = \mathcal{N}(s_t, a_t^2)`, then after reparametization this becomes :math:`s_{t+1} = s_t + a_t * \mathcal{N}(0, 1)`, and we can now back-propagate with respect to both state and action.
+To illustrate this in action, if :math:`s_{t+1} = \mathcal{N}(s_t, a_t^2)`, then after reparametization this becomes :math:`s_{t+1} = s_t + a_t * \mathcal{N}(0, 1)`, and back-propagation can now be performed with respect to both state and action.
 The reparameterization trick can also work for other classes of probability distributions.
-Mathematically, we have
+Mathematically,

 .. math::

     s_{t+1} \sim f(s_t, a_t, \xi_t)

 where :math:`\xi_t` are i.i.d. random variables drawn from some concrete distribution.
-For a detailed discussion of reparameterization in the context of planning by back-propagation, we refer to `this paper <https://ojs.aaai.org/index.php/AAAI/article/view/4744>`_ or `this one <https://ojs.aaai.org/index.php/AAAI/article/view/21226>`_.
+For a detailed discussion of reparameterization in the context of planning by back-propagation, please see `this paper <https://ojs.aaai.org/index.php/AAAI/article/view/4744>`_ or `this one <https://ojs.aaai.org/index.php/AAAI/article/view/21226>`_.

 pyRDDLGym will automatically perform reparameterization as needed if it is possible to do so.
 However, some probability distributions, such as the Beta distribution, do not have tractable reparameterizations.
-For a small subset of them, like the Bernoulli and Discrete distribution, we offer efficient approximations backed by the existing literature (see, e.g. the Gumbel-softmax discussion below).
+For a small subset of them, like the Bernoulli and Discrete distribution, pyRDDLGym offers efficient approximations backed by the existing literature (see, e.g. the Gumbel-softmax discussion below).
 For other distributions, the result of the derivative calculation can be unpredictable: either it could return an erroneous gradient (such as zero) or raise an exception.

 The ``JaxRDDLBackpropPlanner`` makes it relatively easy to do re-planning in stochastic domains inside the usual simulation loop.